bakrizubir/bakrizubir.github.io/index.md

 I'm a results-driven, hands-on, well engineering & project management leader with 16 years of international experience delivering high-impact capital projects up to USD 700 million across IOC, NOC, and Fortune-500 companies which includes remote land onshore, HPHT environments, semi-submersible deepwater rigs, subsea well construction, wells plug and abandonment & decommissioning.
 Known for bringing teams together, bridging drilling operations, subsurface engineering, and large-scale project execution into commercially successful outcomes.

 My career spans leadership roles at **EOG Resources**, **Bapco Upstream**, **Hess Corporation**, **EnQuest**, and **Petronas** across Bahrain, Malaysia, Thailand, Myanmar, and the UK.
-I've consistently delivered exceptional results: reducing well costs by 50%, accelerating project timelines, and driving operational efficiency improvements of 20-110%.
+I've consistently delivered exceptional results: reducing well costs by 50%, accelerating project timelines, and driving operational efficiency improvements by 30-50%.

 As a Chartered Engineer with an MSc in Petroleum Engineering from Heriot-Watt University and drilling & decommissioning as my domain knowledge, I bridge the gap between traditional well engineering and digital transformation, leveraging AI and Codes to unlock resource potential in the world’s most challenging drilling environments.
 I am currently exploring DeFI and Energy RWA, oil and gas production tokenization.